 Yes, masks help contain respiratory droplets that carry the virus, which makes us less likely to infect others.
 They can also protect the wearer from droplets spread by others if the masks are effective and fit well.

 COVID-19 is transmitted through respiratory droplets when an infected person talks, coughs, or sneezes.
 These droplets can fly through the air and land in another’s person’s mouth or nose up to 6 feet away.
-When used with social distancing, masks can provide an extra layer to help prevent the respiratory droplets from traveling in the air and onto other people.
+When used with other prevention actions, masks can provide an extra layer to help prevent the respiratory droplets from traveling in the air and onto other people.

 Questions about vaccine locations, vaccine safety, and more?
 See the general vaccine FAQ.